Branded virtual data room hero.

 What is a branded virtual data room?

 A branded virtual data room is a secure online document-sharing platform where you can apply your own logo, colors, and sometimes domain name.
-Investors see your brand identity when they access your documents, not the software provider's interface.
+Viewers see your brand identity when they access your documents, not the software provider's interface.
 Branding is typically paired with features like trackable links, analytics, NDA gating, and access controls.

 Do I need a branded data room to raise funding?